amnis-dev/amnis-sys/README.md

 Thanks to API mocking, AmnisSys applications can be safely tested and developed locally.
 Additionally, it can be especially helpful training cases where users can expore and learn in a local sandbox environment.

-AmnisSys contains a complete **graphical user interface (GUI) management system** that overlays the web application when administrating.
+AmnisSys contains a complete **graphical user interface (GUI) management system** that dynamically overlays the web application when administrating.

 ## Installation